 Matera has since become a UNESCO World Heritage Site.
 Last year, its renaissance was completed with a turn as the EU Capital of Culture (it’s also become the location of a significant international literary festival).
 As for the Sassi, you can explore what life was like in these (without the livestock) in painstaking recreations such as that of Casa-Grotta di Vico Solitario.

-Once you’re finished underground, it’s time to wander the timeless streets.
+Once you’re finished underground, it’s time to wander the timeless streets that Italy is known for.
 Matera offers a honey-colored maze of stairways and piazzas to explore, many with striking views across the sun-baked Mediterranean landscape.
 Get there quick before the city tops everyone’s must-see list when in southern Italy in the summer.

 Feel Olympian at Taormina’s Greek Theatre